 ExamOne offers expanded opioid panel

 As prescription drug misuse has risen to epidemic proportions in this country, the focus is centering around semi-synthetic opioids.
 Because the opiate screen included in the full drug panels detects only codeine, morphine and heroin, ExamOne will offer an expanded opioid panel.
-This panel will be available on July 30, 2017.

 Since 2000, the death rate has increased by 137% for drug abuse overdoses and 200% for opioid drug overdoses.
 This increase in overdose deaths is apparent in both genders, as well as across multiple age groups.